srothmei/bike-inventory/README.md

 - Add spare parts to your inventory with names, barcodes, and photos
 - Scan barcodes directly from the browser using your device camera
 - Take photos of items using your device camera
-- Search inventory by name or barcode
+- Search inventory by name, text input, or direct barcode scanning
 - Filter items by category (Frame, Wheels, Drivetrain, Brakes, Controls, Other)
 - Track quantity of each part
 - Edit existing items